- Home

 6. Ask insightful questions

-This echoes a similar point made by Kate Jones in a recent article on Tes where she offered suggestions on the questions teachers should ask at the end of a job interview, such as, “What is the best thing about working at your school?”, “How will you support my professional development?” and “How do you support teacher wellbeing at your school?”
+This echoes a similar point made by Kate Jones in an article on Tes where she offered suggestions on the questions teachers should ask at the end of a job interview, such as, “What is the best thing about working at your school?”, “How will you support my professional development?” and “How do you support teacher wellbeing at your school?”